-Living with a spouse does not, in many respects, have the same legal value as for a married couple.
-Following a separation, when two individuals are not married, the process of dividing the assets, the joint residence, the level of alimony, etc., is much more arduous.
+Living with a spouse does not, in many respects, have the same legal value as a married couple.
+During a separation, when two people are not married, it is more ambiguous to proceed the division of property, common residence, alimony, etc.

 The common-law owner of the house is the sole owner.
 The owner can sell or mortgage the property without having to obtain the consent of the other party and keep the full amount of money received.
 So, if the house is already in the name of one spouse, an agreement between spouses can define how this asset will be divided under the force of law.
 If you plan to jointly purchase a property, you could do so under the terms of undivided co-ownership.
 This means that both your names are to be found on the purchase documents as being the buyers.
 You will thus own equal shares of the property.